-When raising a puppy in home isolation, you want to ensure that they will be a confident dog in the outdoors once the restrictions are lifted.
+When raising a puppy in home isolation, you want to ensure that it will be a confident dog in the outdoors once the restrictions are lifted.

 3 tips Dr. Katrina encourages all new puppy owners to focus on

-Puppies need to be socialised and introduced to as many sights, sounds and smells as possible during this time.
+Puppies need to be socialised and introduced to as many sights, sounds and smell as possible during this time.

-When you take your puppy out socialising, take lots of clean dog treats with you and reward them for calm behaviour whenever they see or hear something new.
+When you take your puppy out socialising, take lots of training treats with you and reward them for calm behaviour whenever they see or hear something new.
 Always ensure your treats are broken into small, palatable-sized pieces for your puppy.